How to handle siblings that fight

 Don't let them get out of it, but you can help them the first few times.
 For younger kids, you may need to read them some related emotions and explain what the emotions mean.

-For each appropriate emotion that they pick, then ask “Why do you think they felt ?
+For each appropriate emotion that they pick, then ask “Why do you think they felt that way?"

-When one child has named 3-5, then switch to the other child and have them name 3-5 of the other child.
+When one child has named three to five emotions, then switch to the other child and have them name three to five of the other child.

 When both have completed the task, it is done.

 Why does it work?

 This method is effective because it changes long-term behavior.
 When a child comes up with the feelings of the sibling, they can’t help but feel those negative feelings themselves.
 In the future, when they are about to hurt their siblings feelings again, they will preemptively feel the feelings they are about to cause in their siblings.
 Since none of us like to feel negative feelings, they will shy away from the behavior.
-Note that it may take 5 – 10 of these exercises before you see significant change.
+Note that it may take five or more of these exercises before you see significant change.